OCHA visiting a school in Gaza city where displaced people are sheltering. Photo by OCHA, 29 June 2024.

 • About 250,000 people are estimated to live in areas in eastern Khan Younis and Rafah recently placed under an evacuation order by the Israeli authorities; the European Gaza Hospital is now empty and non-functional.

-• Lack of fuel is increasingly hampering live-saving health services and the operation of vital water and sanitation infrastructure, humanitarian actors report.
+• Lack of fuel is increasingly hampering life-saving health services and the operation of vital water and sanitation infrastructure, humanitarian actors report.

 • Displaced people in Jabalya Refugee Camp are facing extremely dire living conditions, including critical shortages of water, unsafe shelters, and insufficient food assistance, an inter-agency assessment mission finds.